-Ease of Data Transfer
+Ease of Data Transfer with Integration

 When an ATS is not integrated with an HRIS, the issues begin just as soon as someone successfully moves through the recruiting process and becomes an employee.
 When the systems are disparate, it is not possible to simply export the data from the ATS into the HRIS, all information must be manually entered.
 This increases the risk of entry errors and directly uses human resources labor hours that could be better spent on more lucrative or productive tasks.

 By integrating HRIS and ATS, it is possible to simply transfer information from one system to another.
 This increased transparency and fluidity can have many benefits.
 Managers and employers may also be able to access needed information from a single point, instead of having to log on to separate systems.

 Cross Referencing Reporting Abilities